 After Tim’s retirement from Detroit Edison, Pam took up volunteering for the Grosse Pointe Historical Society.
 In the last few years, Pam enjoyed doing genealogy and sharing this with her family. \

 Even though she had many interests, her biggest love was being a wife, mother, grandmother, sister and aunt.
 She was everyone’s biggest cheerleader and never spoke an ill word.
-Her faith and family helped her after Tim pass
+Her faith and family helped her after Tim passed away in fall 2022.

 Pam was predeceased by her husband, Tim; and siblings, Sandra “Sandy” Harville (Jemar), Timothy (Kay) and William (Rosie).
 She is survived by her siblings, Susan Fradeneck, Kevin (Carole), Mary Liz DuCharme (Peter) and Robert (Pam); children, Mollie Scanlon Donaldson and Patrick John Scanlon (Deanna); and grandchildren, Bridget, Timothy and Maureen.\